spapas/mailer_server/README.md

 1. ``python manage.py createsuperuser``
 1. ``sh ./run_uwsgi.sh``

-This will run the app through uwsgi as a daemon, listening on port 8001.
+This will run the app through uwsgi as a daemon, listening on port 8001 (which can be changed directly from the ``run_uwsgi.sh`` script).
 Log is at /home/serafeim/mailer_server/uwsg.log, pid file at /home/serafeim/mailer_server/mailer_server.pid.

 To reload(or stop) use: ``uwsgi --reload(stop) /home/serafeim/mailer_server/mailer_server.pid``

 Configuring workers
 -------------------